grid-line

 Bluesky

 Bluesky has achieved the most mainstream appeal of any decentralized social media network.
-It currently has over 33 million users.
+It currently has approximately 35 million users.

 "Bluesky" growth chart